JetBrains/teamcity-documentation/topics/multinode-setup.md

 #### Handling UI Actions and Load Balancing User Requests

 This responsibility is responsible for allowing user actions on a secondary node.
 It is especially useful when the main node is down or goes through maintenance.

+> Nodes without this responsibility will report HTTP error 503 to health check requests sent from your reverse proxy server.
+TeamCity categorizes these proxy requests as user operations, which these nodes cannot handle.
+This behavior is normal, does not affect node functionality, and does not indicate any malfunction.
+>
+{type="note"}

 Enabling of this responsibility also adds the node to the list of the nodes participating in [round-robin](#Round-Robin).